ashotpahlevanyan/graphqlserver/README.md

-# SimpleGraphQL Server with Node and Express
+# Simple GraphQL Server with Node and Express